Katrin Koit

 €20,000

-Validation means real customer demand, pilot buyers or signed clients.
+Validation means real customer demand, pilot buyers, or signed clients.

 No juniors.
 No agency overhead.
 I work independently, using tools and methods built for speed.
 If integration with your team is needed, we define it upfront.